The UA Percussion Studio is one of the most active and forward-thinking studios in the country. There’s always something exciting happening.

 The Percussion Group meets from 7-9 a.m. on Tuesdays and 6-8 p.m. on Thursdays.
 We also meet most Fridays from 4-5 p.m. on Fridays in room 170 of the School of Music.
 The percussion ensemble is open to any percussionist at the UA who wishes to perform on a regular basis.
 The ensemble provides the student with the opportunity to perform and become familiar with the ever-growing volume of percussion ensemble literature.
 Composing and conducting opportunities will also be presented and encouraged.
 The ensemble presents public performances and clinic sessions each semester.
 Participation in the percussion ensemble is expected as many semesters as possible in order for the student to acquaint him or herself with the vast literature and techniques of the percussion ensemble.

 The steel band program at the UA is one of the oldest and most respected in the country.
 The program offers any student who shows ability and desire to perform on pans the opportunity to explore the rich traditions of Trinidadian steel band music as well as classical and pop transcriptions.
-The band rehearses on Monday and Wednesday evenings and is open to any qualified students enrolled at UA.
-Membership and enrollment permission is granted through permission of Dr. Morris Palter, the Director of the UA Steel Bands program, after an orientation/audition assessment of a student’s ability.
+The band rehearses on Monday and Wednesday evenings and is open to any qualified students enrolled at UA, as well as community members.
+Membership and enrollment permission is granted through permission of Dr. Morris Palter, the Director of the UA percussion program.
 No previous steel band experience is necessary; however, good time with a natural ability to groove and knowledge of note reading, scales, and chords is helpful..!
+The percussion program offers a full TA to either a MM or DMA student to co-direct the group.
+Please email email@example.com for more details.

 CrossTalk is a select group of students who comprise the only performance group of its kind in the world today.
 The philosophy of the ensemble is to create and perform new works and offer new musical experiences with electronic percussion technology.
 In CrossTalk, students gain knowledge and experience working with the newest cutting-edge electronic percussion instruments.
 Students write, arrange, program, and produce compositions that are performed live.
 Membership in CrossTalk is open to any UA students interested in exploring new technology and by permission of director, Dr. Morris Palter.

-New for 2018, the Speak-Easy Xylophone Ragtime Band is directed by Ragtime xylophone specialist, Dr Morris Palter, and is comprised of between 8-10 percussion studio members for any one performance.
-The group will be performing three concerts in September and October 2018.
-Please check the concert calendar for details!
+Created in 2018, the Speak-Easy Xylophone Ragtime Band is directed by Ragtime xylophone specialist, Dr Morris Palter, and is comprised of between 8-10 percussion studio members for any one performance.
+The group regularly performs 4-6 concerts per academic year – on campus and off-campus events.

 - Arizona Symphony Orchestra